 I think once an ingredient that was once rather cheap gets noticed and increases in popularity, so does the price.
 Have you ever noticed that?
 Or am I the only one?
 I remember when roasted red peppers in a jar were very inexpensive, but now you get about two whole peppers in a jar for nearly $4.
 No thanks, I’ll make my own at home!
 I’m not cheap, but I do now a value when I see one!

 FAST AND EASY SO THAT THE BEEF STAYS TENDER

 Anyway, I digress!
 Even though the instructions in the recipe card below are clear and defined, I want to reiterate the importance of not over-cooking the beef.
 The pan needs to be really hot.
 Sear the beef on each side very quickly at a high temperature, this will ensure that the steak is still pink on the inside.
 Otherwise, the steak will become too tough.

 Also, if you’re much like me, you hate to fry in batches.
+I know sometimes I have to, but I love it when I don’t!
 You see, Dear Reader, I have very little patience.
 I’m one of those ‘give me instant gratification’ types.
-I hate line-ups.
-I hate waiting for deliveries to arrive.
+I hate line-ups – almost as much as I hate waiting for deliveries to arrive.
 I hate waiting for a response to my questions.
 And, there’s nothing that I hate more than the response, “I’ll do it later.”
 Oh, I think that last one is a close tie with “fry in batches.”

 I promise you, even when cooking in batches, this recipe still comes together very quickly.
 There’s really no need to rush things.
 For just this once, cook for the shear pleasure of it, not just out of necessity.
 There’s a whole world of difference when you cook to relax rather than to rush dinner to the table.